-9. List of Documents and Evidence Please provide a list of all supporting documents, materials and evidence which you wish to submit w of review vith your notice Detailed Explanation of Our Position Note.
-The planning authority will make a copy of the notice of review, the review documents and any procedure of the review available for inspection at an office of the planning authority until such time a determined.
+9. List of Documents and Evidence

+Please provide a list of all supporting documents, materials and evidence whi ich you wish to submit with your notice of review

+Detailed Explanation of Our Position

+Note.
+The planning authority will make a copy of the notice of review, the review documents and any notice of the procedure of the review available for inspection at an office of the planning authority until such time as the review is determined.
 It may also be available on the planning authority website.

+\checkmark

+10. Checklist

-10. Checklist notice of the s the review is To.
-Officials Please mark the appropriate boxes to confirm that you have provided all supporting documents and expression relevant to your review: evidence Full completion of all parts of this form 7 Statement of your reasons for requesting a review V All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.
-V Note.
-Where the review relates to a further application e.g. renewal of planning permission or modific variation or removal of a planning condition or where it relates to an application for approval of matter conditions, it is advisable to provide the application reference number, approved plans and decision rethat earlier consent. s specified in DECLARATION I, the applicant/agent hereby serve notice on the planning authority to review the application as set ou and in the supporting documents.
-I hereby confirm that the information given in this form is true and a best of my knowledge.
-Signature: Michael S & Marie Murray Date: 05.01.2 0 Any personal data that you have been asked to provide on this form will be held and processed in accepte requirements of the 1998 Data Protection Act. cordance with
+Please mark the appropriate boxes to confirm that you have provided all supporting documents and evidence relevant to your review:

+Full completion of all parts of this form

+Statement of your reasons for requesting a review

+All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.

+Note.
+Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified in conditions, it is advisable to provide the application reference number, approved plans and decision notice from that earlier consent.

+DECLARATION

+I, the applicant/agent hereby serve notice on the planning authority to review the application as set out on this form and in the supporting documents.
+I hereby confirm that the information given in this form is true and accurate to the best of my knowledge.

+Signature: Name: Michael S & Marie Murray Date: 05.01.20 Any personal data that you have been asked I to provide on this form will be held and processed in accordance with the requirements of the 1998 Data Protectio 1 Act.